jsoverson/shift-interpreter/readme.md

 **options.skipUnsupported: boolean**

 Skip unsupported nodes, false by default.
 There are few nodes unsupported outright but there are numerous combinations of nodes that are not supported (e.g. array assignments in for..of).
-These throw an error by default but you can skip them if they are not important by passing `{skipUnsupported: true}`
+These throw an error by default but you can skip them if their execution isn't important to you by passing `{skipUnsupported: true}`

-Note: Please add issues for unsupported nodes along with use cases and minimal reproducible source.
-Most cases are not supported only due to time and lack of a pressing need, not for complexity.
+Note: Submit issues for unsupported nodes along with use cases and minimal reproducible source.
+Most cases are not supported only due to time and lack of a pressing need, not due to complexity.

 **options.handler: NodeHandler**